Sternotherus odoratus: Habitat

 Eastern musk turtle in situ, Kerr County, Texas.

 S. odoratus is found in a variety of wetland habitats and littoral zones, particularly shallow watercourses with a slow current and muddy bottom.
 Although it is more aquatic than some turtles, it is also capable of climbing, and may be seen basking on fallen trees and woody debris.
 Fallen trees and coarse woody debris are known to be important components of wetland habitat, and may be particularly beneficial to basking turtles.
 Like all turtles, the stinkpot must nest on land, and shoreline real estate development is detrimental.
 S. odoratus is also commonly found on roads during the nesting season, having fallen victim to road mortality, particularly after heavy rainfall.
 It hibernates buried in the mud under logs, or in muskrat lodges.
+Common musk turtles are able to live in a large range of environments due to their ability to rapidly adjust their immune activity to match outside temperatures.
+However, individuals actively choose warmer microhabitats to optimize physiological performance.